 Ye Sheng is the Chief Operating Officer of US-China Education Trust.
 Ye provides strategic and administrative leadership for USCET’s programming, new initiatives development, and operations.
 She oversees all programmatic implementation in China and in the US, including capacity building and professional development initiatives, cross-cultural dialogues, policy symposiums, academic and professional conferences, and scholarship and fellowship programs.

 Prior to joining USCET, Ye oversaw international media and education programs at the International Research and Exchanges Board (IREX).
 Her portfolio included programs that promote gender equality, foster partnership exchanges between media outlets, journalism associations and journalism schools; provide support for media legal defense and advocacy organizations; and facilitate capacity building of journalists and media outlets in Asia, Eurasia, Middle East, North and Southern Africa.
 Earlier in her career, Ye worked in China and Lesotho on HIV and Malaria prevention programs targeting youth, injecting drug users, sex workers, and factory workers for Population Services International (PSI).
 At Chemonics, Ye worked with women law practitioners in Albania and in Indonesia on women’s legal rights, especially pertaining to domestic violence and access to the judiciary system.
-Ye started her development career in Tanzania, where she worked with a local NGO to preserve Massai music while helping the local women’s collective to market their handicrafts.
+Ye started her development career in Tanzania, where she worked with a local NGO to preserve Masai music while helping the local women’s collective to market their handicrafts.

 Ye received an MA from American University in Comparative Regional Studies and International Development, focusing on Asia and Africa.
-Ye studied at Beijing University as part of her undergraduate program at American.
+Ye studied at Beijing University as part of her undergraduate program at American University.
 As a student, Ye interned at CNN’s Beijing Bureau and was a research fellow at the US-China Economic and Security Review Commission.

 Ye is a native of Shanghai and speaks Mandarin and Shanghai dialect.